 - (a) Maximum Use of Details or Temporary Relocation.
 Every effort should be made to keep employees at work at affected facilities.
 Therefore, employees could possibly be detailed or relocated for useful work to facilities where operations have not been curtailed. - (b) Extended Work Day and Use of Compensatory Time.
 Employees may be granted compensatory time off where overtime worked is either irregular or occasional in nature.
-Under these emergency circumstances discussed herein, employees could be offered the opportunity to work two additional hours on each of four days with the overtime to be taken as compensatory time off on the fifth day within the same workweek.
+Under these emergency circumstances discussed herein, employees could be offered the opportunity to work 2 additional hours on each of 4 days with the overtime to be taken as compensatory time off on the 5th day within the same workweek.

-NOTE: VA policy on compensatory time for General Schedule (GS) and Federal Wage System (FWS) employees can be found in part II, chapter 3, paragraph 5 of this handbook.
+NOTE: VA policy on compensatory time for GS and FWS employees can be found in part II, chapter 3, paragraph 5 of this handbook.

 - (c) Use of Annual Leave.
 General Schedule employees who do not wish to work overtime hours for compensatory time and Federal Wage System employees may use any annual leave which is available to them.
 While the taking of annual leave can be at the request of any employee, agencies have the authority to place employees with sufficient annual leave to their credit (including any annual leave that will accrue to the employees during the year) on annual leave at times considered appropriate by management.
 In exercising the authority to place employees on annual leave, agencies must comply with the provisions in negotiated agreements. - (d) Use of Leave Without Pay.
 In the absence of earned leave that will accrue during the year, or if an employee prefers not to use accumulated leave, an employee can be placed on leave without pay, but only at the employee's request. - (e) Furlough.
-Furlough, while not precluded, should generally be used only as a last resort. - [(11) Reporting Requirements.
-VA Facilities must record weather and safety leave separately from other forms of administrative leave, as required under 5 CFR 630.1607.] - v.
+Furlough, while not precluded, should generally be used only as a last resort. - v.
 State or Local Holidays.
 If an office is closed on a State or local holiday because it is determined that Federal work may not be properly performed, as provided in part II, chapter 3 of this handbook, absence on such day is not chargeable to leave for any employee of the office.
 This is so even if such absence occurs within a period of approved leave, or at the beginning or end of approved leave.
-Such approved time off is considered authorized absence [holiday excused] without charge to leave.
+Such approved time off is considered authorized absence [Holiday Excused] without charge to leave. - w.

-- w.
 Parades, Ceremonies and Civic Activities.
-Employees may be excused Official Duty Status to attend officially authorized parades and ceremonies, or civic activities consistent with the prevailing practice among all Federal agencies in the local area.
-Employees in a leave status immediately prior to or following such a period will be charged leave for the entire period. - x.
-Federal Wage System Operations.
-All members of local wage survey committees, while performing committee duties, and all data collectors, while performing duties connected with the data collection function, are to be considered on official assignment to the interagency function, not on leave.
+Employees may be excused [Official Duty Status] to attend officially authorized parades and ceremonies, or civic activities consistent with the prevailing practice among all Federal agencies in the local area.
+Employees in a leave status immediately prior to or following such a period will be charged leave for the entire period.

+x.
+Federal Wage System Operations

+(1) All members of local wage survey committees, while performing committee duties, and all data collectors, while performing duties connected with the data collection function, are to be considered on official assignment to the interagency function, not on leave.